Malta PM Heads For Re-election Despite Corruption Fears - UrduPoint

 He was replaced in a Labour party vote by Abela, who has since moved to strengthen good governance and press freedom, although Caruana Galizia's family say he has not gone far enough.

-At a final rally Thursday, Abela urged flag-waving supporters to "trust me with my first mandate so I can continue changing things".
+Abela had earlier urged supporters to "trust me with my first mandate so I can continue changing things".

-The opposition Nationalist Party has sought to press the issue of corruption, with leader Bernard Grech warning "our democracy is at stake", but is facing its own internal divisions.
+Opposition Nationalist Party leader Bernard Grech for his part warned "our democracy is at stake", but is struggling to overcome years of internal party divisions.

 At 2:00pm, seven hours after polls opened, just over 40 percent of the 355,075 registered voters had cast their ballots, the Electoral Commission said -- 12 points below the same level in 2017 elections.